-As the cold winter slowly makes its way in, it is time to bring out the woollens, quilts and enjoy some warmth-inducing food.
-There is nothing better during chilly evenings than to curl yourself under a blanket with an interesting book or show and scoop up some hot yummy soup.
+As winter continues, we enjoy some warmth-inducing foods.
+There is nothing better during chilly evenings than to curl under a blanket with an interesting book or show and scoop up some hot yummy soup.

 There are many vegetable soups that can induce instant warmth in your body.
-Additionally, some of them can also be healthy and strengthen your immunity system.
-And if you are under weather, fighting cold and flu, having a wholesome steaming hot bowl of homemade soup can give some much-needed relief.
+Additionally, most of them are healthy and strengthen your immunity system.
+And if you feel under the weather, fighting a cold or the flu, having a wholesome steaming hot bowl of homemade soup can give some much-needed relief.

-Let us look at some delicious vegetable soups that can make your cold evenings much warmer and comfortable.
-The list includes some classic ones as well as some specialty soups.
+Let us look at a few delicious vegetable soups that can make your cold evenings a lot warmer and much more comfortable.
+Our list has a few classic as well as exotic recipes.

 A classic Indian favourite and an effective and strong remedy for common cold and cough, the pepper and tomato rasam is ideal for cold winter evenings.
 Rasam is consumed as a digestive after-food mix in many South Indian states as it has condiments and spices that help with digestion.
 Its exact balance of tangy, sweet, spicy, and hot flavour ensures that it gives relief and comfort from cold and made you warm from the inside.